cpu/acmecrab/README.md

 E.g. if I'm running ACME Crab at `pki.example.com` and want to use it to authorize issuance for `test-www.example.com` I would update the `example.com` DNS zone to add a `CNAME` record like:

 ```
-_acme-challenge.www.examplecom.
+_acme-challenge.test-www.example.com.
 3600	CNAME	test-www.pki.example.com.
 ```

 ## ACME Client Setup

-Configure your ACME client to use the ACME-DNS solution method.
-Specify the ACME DNS server as the address of your ACME Crab instance.
+Configure your ACME client to use the "acme-dns" solution method.
+Specify the acme-dns server as the address of your ACME Crab instance.
 Details vary by ACME client.

-For example, using [Lego]:
+For example, using [Lego] with ACME Crab running its HTTP API at `10.0.0.1:3000`:

 ```
 ACME_DNS_API_BASE=http://10.0.0.1:3000 \